PeterCamilleri/CX16/docs/thoughts.md

 Further, I admit, the exclusion of _.include_ is controversial.
-Including another file in an include file can be useful when the module in question has many parts, but it can make it very complicated to figure out what is actually being included and where.
+Including another file in an include file can be useful when the module in question has many parts.
+I do so myself for that very reason.
+However, it can make it very complicated to figure out what is actually being included and where.
+I suppose it comes down to using common sense and keeping things simple and clearly documented.

 And again things are complicated because many excluded commands can appear in a macro.
 So long as the include file does not "expand" those macros, all